ATh0ft/ai-cloud-lab-shared-files/download-container-images.md

 ## Work-around for memory-consuming downloads

-Downloading some Singularity container images to AI-LAB may require a large amount of memory to succeed, such as:
+Downloading some Singularity container images may require a large amount of memory to succeed, such as:

 ```console
 srun singularity pull docker://nvcr.io/nvidia/tensorflow:23.03-tf1-py3